 Time to get moving

 Looking for an adrenalin rush?
 You’ve come to the right place.
 Try base jumping from Psilos Vrahos (Tall Rock).
-Want something a little more sedate?
-Try horse riding through the ancient city and waterfalls, cycling round town, hiking in the surrounding Gavaliotisa woods, hill 606 and the Agra wetlands or, alternatively, just take a reflective stroll around town.
-In Macedonia, the action never stops – and Edessa is determined to prove that to you.
+Prefer something a little more sedate?
+Try horse riding through the ancient city and waterfalls, cycling around town, hiking in the surrounding Gavaliotisa woods and the Agra wetlands or, alternatively, just take a reflective stroll around town.

 - The open-air Water Museum